This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 “If we can scientifically demonstrate that a product is suitable for a vegan diet then packaging will carry a ‘vegan’ flash on the pack.
 This is not the case at this moment in time for Bird’s custard due to our current manufacturing processes and operations where we manufacture products that do contain ingredients of animal origin and products that do not.”Emma, Premier Foods

-So it seems that the reason why Bird’s custard powder is not labelled as vegan is because it’s made in the same factory as animal products and so there’s a chance of cross-contamination.
+So, it seems that the reason why Bird’s custard powder is not labelled as vegan is that it’s made in the same factory as animal products and so there’s a chance of cross-contamination.

 Most vegans will be happy to accept that this product is vegan because most products are not manufactured completely separately from animal products.
 However, if you have a severe allergy to milk or eggs than you may want to avoid it.

 Read more: Is food that ‘may contain milk’ vegan?

 Is Edmond’s custard powder vegan?

 Edmond’s custard powder is suitable for vegans.
 The ingredients are maize cornflour, colours (beta-carotene, riboflavin), salt and flavour.
 This product is made on a production line that also produces products containing milk and eggs, so it’s possible that there are small traces of other ingredients.

 Can you buy custard powder in the USA?

 It seems that traditional custard sauce isn’t as popular in the USA and Canada.
 In these countries, custard tends to be eaten as a solid dessert, rather than a liquid which is poured over a dessert.

 If you can’t find custard powder where you live, then it’s pretty straightforward to make vegan custard powder at home.